 A study has suggested having two to four cups of coffee every day can reduce the risk of suicide among men and women by 50 per cent.
+Caffeine works by stimulating the central nervous system but may act as a mild antidepressant by increasing production of certain "feel good" neurotransmitters in the brain, including serotonin, dopamine, and noradrenaline.
+The researchers reported this could explain why earlier epidemiological studies have found a lower risk of depression among coffee drinkers in the past.

 The finding was reached after researchers from the Harvard School of Public Health reviewed data from three previous US studies.